Skip to content

 flujo lens show <run_id>

-Shows detailed information about a specific run: - Pipeline configuration - Step results - Final output - Error details (if any)
+Shows detailed information about a specific run: - Pipeline configuration with rich formatting - Step results with execution times - Final output (with --final-output) - Error details (if any)

 View Hierarchical Trace